 I have been in Nicaragua for two hurricanes, both of which ended up being extremely mild.
 Mother Nature can be unpredictable, but the season for hurricanes is typically June through late November.

 NOTE: Hurricanes are one of the many use cases for buying travel insurance when traveling.
 If you’re a digital nomad or frequent traveler, we recommend going with SafetyWing.
-But if you’re going on a one-off trip, then get a policy with World Nomads.

 Driving conditions become more dangerous in the rain.
 Of course, the best route is to avoid driving in the rain altogether, but sometimes it is unavoidable.